June 5th, 2021

 #2 You Can Still Have Fun With Food!

-Your child is not sentenced to a lifetime of boring food because of a food sensitivity.
+Your child is not sentenced to a lifetime of boring food because of food sensitivity.
 There are lots of easy ways to make food special without adding food coloring:

 - Arrange snacks into shapes (faces are easy) or words.